jeshraghian/snntorch/docs/snntorch.backprop.rst

 snntorch.backprop
 ------------------------
-:mod:`snntorch.backprop` is a package implementing various time-variant backpropagation algorithms.
+:mod:`snntorch.backprop` is a module implementing various time-variant backpropagation algorithms.
 Each method will perform the forward-pass, backward-pass, and parameter update across all time steps in a single line of code.

 How to use backprop